 - Has the intervention been used in a similar context?

 - How might the intervention need adaptation to this setting?

 - What type of training will be needed?

 - What issues does this intervention uniquely address?

 - How will this intervention help overcome identified barriers?

 Resources below have been separated into the following tables:

-|Restricting the use of antibiotics in food-producing animals and its associations with antibiotic resistance in food-producing animals and human beings: a systematic review and meta-analysis||Systematic review (open access) on the effect of interventions restricting antibiotic use in food animal production.
-Provides evidence that restricting use lowered the presence of antibiotic resistant bacteria in the animals.
+|Restricting the use of antibiotics in food-producing animals and its associations with antibiotic resistance in food-producing animals and human beings: a systematic review and meta-analysis||Systematic review on the effect of interventions restricting antibiotic use in food animal production.
+Provides evidence that restricting use lowers the presence of antibiotic resistant bacteria in the animals.
 The appendix lists all studies (2MB) included in the review and provides a quality assessment.|

-|Keeping veterinary medicine records||Guidance on how to keep veterinary medicine records.
+|Keeping veterinary medicine records||Template and instructions on how to keep veterinary medicine records.
 Includes an example format on record keeping (word document).
 Guidance for England, but can be used for inspiration/adapted for other contexts.|

 |Guidelines for the use of antibiotics in production animals (PDF 1,1 MB)||Example guideline.
 An example of a guideline for antibiotic use in production animals (cattle, pigs, sheep and goats).
 This one is developed by the Swedish Veterinary Association.
 Describes common diseases, diagnostics and treatment.